Amanora Park Town

 Amanora Park Town is a residential township project in Hadapsar, Pune.
 The project is developed by the City Corporation Limited.
+The project is built over 400 acres of land with a Sewage management system and separate power grid.

+Notably, the Township is built with smart infrastructure, Smart access cards, Sustainable electricity, public transport etc.

 The township project comes under the Government of Maharashtra's special township policy.

 Amanora Chambers, a juncture for multiple start-ups and offices, is a part of Amanora township.